learn the ropes

 Kellan Johnson

-“College rodeo can also be a good motivation to stick with school,” said Kellan Johnson, who turns 23 on Oct.
-15. “College rodeo helped keep me on track and stay in school.
+“College rodeo can also be a good motivation to stick with school,” said Kellan Johnson.
+“College rodeo helped keep me on track and stay in school.
 When I was young, I got to see my dad and his mental game in the arena.
 I got to see the way he understands psychology, because he went and visited mental institutions and understands the brain.

 “When you think about big-time athletes in any sport—basketball players hitting the game-winning shot, field-goal kickers making the game-winner in football or baseball players hitting a walk-off homerun—they have the ability to slow their brains down and still have a clear thought process when they’re nervous.
 It’s helped me a lot in pressure situations to keep it simple, stick to the basics and slow it down.”